NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

  * Navigate to `Issues` and select `New issue`
  * Use `Update documentation` as title, add a description
  * Assign the `v1.0` milestone

+* Bonus:
+ * Add labels to the new issue

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Create Milestone and Issues